felixowens/simple-dataset-tools/image-edit-annotator/image_edit_annotator.md

-# Image Edit Dataset Annotator – Phased POC Plan
+# Image Edit Dataset Annotator – Phased POC Plan (Complete)

 A lightweight, single‑developer tool that lets you import a folder of images, rapidly pair them (A → B), write an edit prompt, track progress, and export the result in a machine‑readable format.
 Everything runs **locally** with no external services.